SysPoe/train-wiki/docs/Rollingstock/NGR.md

 ## Gallery

+There may also be other photos in the [Gallery](../Gallery/My-Photos.md)

 ![](../media/NGR_dark.jpeg)

 > An NGR that stopped at Bowen Hills and had to do a full restart to fix something, taken around midnight.